-SPECIAL ABILITIES: Flight, paralytic venom
+SPECIAL ABILITIES: Flight, paralytic venom ARMOR: As per plate mail a- 102 St. 199

 HABITAT: Wilderlands of Zaran, the Desert Kingdoms

 COMMENTS: Manrak have a potent paralytic venom which can cause heart failure (and subsequent death) in creatures or individuals with below-average (negative) CON ratings.
 Victims who do not suffer such a fate will be paralyzed for up to an hour (1-10 minutes, if the victim makes a successful roll vs CON rating), but will usually make a full recovery.